 Treated water is easier on your pipes, plumbing fixtures and your water-related appliances resulting in fewer repairs and related costs.

 Additionally, treated water requires less detergent to wash clothes and dishes.
 It also saves on the amount of shampoo and conditioners you use.

 Also, a drinking water system is much more economical than purchasing bottled water for your home.

-Kinetico’s whole home water treatment system provides non-electric operation.
+The majority of Kinetico water softeners, drinking water filters, and water treatment systems provide non-electric operation.
 There's nothing to plug in, no buttons to push, timers to set and reset or adjustments to make.
 There won't be an increase in your electric bill.
 And you won't have any problems with power outages or surges.
 Best of all, there are no expensive electrical components to repair or replace.